dustinpfister/blog_posts/_posts/threejs-materials.md

 The [phong material](/2022/12/29/threejs-phong-material/) is another option for a material that will respond to a light source.
 Unlike the Lambert material the Phong material dos support secular highlights which makes it a better choice for polished shiny surfaces.
 However I might still want to go with Lambert all around if it is a real time project, or add some features for allowing users to change what material is used for certain objects in display settings when it comes to working out features that might help to improve FPS.

+To get this material working great it might be best to use some kind of directional light source such as the directional light I am using in this demo.
+The specular property can be used to set the color of the shine is, by default it is a very dark gray so often that is something that I adjust when using this material.
+There is then also the shininess option that I might care to adjust as well with this one that has a default value of 30.
+There is also the specular map option of the phong material which is a way that one can adjust the intensity of the specular effect by way of a gray scale texture.
+The white areas of the texture will be full specular intensity where black areas will be areas of the material in which there is no specular effect at all.

 ```js
 //-------- ----------
 // SCENE, CAMERA, RENDERER